 Alternatively, if you factor your debts (receiving a large percentage of the debt from the factoring company at the point when the invoice is sent out and receiving the balance once they have collected the debt), the factoring company will collect all the payments directly.
 However, in industries (such as construction and engineering) where payments are frequently delayed or disputed, debts may be unsuitable for outsourcing in this way.

-8. Will using a solicitor (or another third party) alienate my customers?
+8. Will using a debt recovery solicitor (or another third party) alienate my customers?

 Not necessarily, as outsourcing of debt collection is common.
 However an aggressive solicitor, agency or factoring company can alienate customers.
 In the worst case, you could be liable if they use unlawful methods such as harassment.

 9. How much does a debt recovery solicitor charge?

 A firm of solicitors that specialises in debt collection typically charges an hourly rate or a percentage of the value of the debt (typically around 10%), as does a debt collection agency.
 Costs depend on the size, age and complexity of the debt.

 One-off recoveries can be more expensive than if you regularly use the same law firm (or agency) to pursue all unpaid debts.

 A law firm that does not specialise in debt recovery, or which has not invested in the IT systems needed to bring down the costs of handling large numbers of debts, may charge much more than a specialist firm.

 10. How can I find a suitable debt recovery solicitor (or debt collection agency)?